keesj/A10-OLinuXino-LIME-5510-Shield/hw_selection_board.rst

 software a possible.
 This allows me to write about what I learned but also, expecting so spend some evenings on the project, generally make me feel good.

-Having spent a considerable amount of time poring `Minx3 on the BeagleBone Black`_ knowing that the rest of the world loves the `Raspberry Pi`_ I also wanted to consider using `Olimex`_ hardware beacause of their open hardware ethics and `my previous work on the A13`_.
+Having spent a considerable amount of time porting `Minx3 on the BeagleBone Black`_ knowing that the rest of the world loves the `Raspberry Pi`_ I also wanted to consider using `Olimex`_ hardware beacause of their open hardware ethics and `my previous work on the A13`_.